Can you find reliable information on the internet?

-What is been said here is that you should always try to find out how the source in question is making money so you can judge the quality of the information provided.
+What is being said here is that you should always try to find out how the source in question is making money so you can judge the quality of the information provided.
 For instance, a website which makes money selling iPhones will hardly speak ill of Apple and might not even tell you all the advantages of an Android device.

 So look for sources that are more likely to give you unbiased information about what you want, such as websites that support themselves by selling books or products unrelated to what they are writing.

 Go to primary sources

 If you want to be sure that you get the real facts, you need to go for the primary sources.
 Because we don’t have much time to check anything, we tend to rely on curated content and believe in what they tell us to do.

 But if you are dealing with something sensitive, something that can put you in trouble, you should prioritise primary sources.
 So if you want to know more about one product, check their website and read reviews from people who actually use it, for instance.
 This way, you won’t be getting just a fraction of information or a specific point of view from someone who was only giving you an overview of several products.

 The bottom line